-Fall Semester: March 15
+Application Deadlines: Fall Semester: March 1

-Spring Semester: September 5
+Spring Semester: September 1

-Academic Year: March 15
+Academic Year: March 1

-All courses except for those in history must be pre- or post-approved; history courses will be automatically approved as HIST 299.
-Grades will not be posted on transcript or be included in GPA calculations.
-Credits will appear as transfer credits on W&M transcripts.
+Except for History, all courses must be pre- or post-approved.
+History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office at Reves.
+Grades will not appear on transcripts or be included in GPA calculations.